divs1210/coroutines.js/README.md

 }
 ```
 In this version, we have modified the callback to just put the response onto
 the channel `ch`.
-The db call is made asynchronously and the call to print
-is executed immediately afterwards.

-We then wait for the response in a separate `go` block, and return the massaged
+We then wait for the response in a separate `go` block, and
-value.
-The `go` block returns a channel that will eventually have massaged_resp.
+return the massaged value.
+The `go` block returns a channel that will eventually
+have `massaged_resp`.
 So now we can do:

 ```javascript
 var ch = asyncChannel();